Coolboyrajat/Telegram-Plus/README.md

 - [ ] New Icon (duotone)(Animated);
 - [ ] Redesign Media Player;
 - [ ] Swipe Control in media player;
-- [ ] Some Settings will Pop up in the middle & Some from bottom.
 - [ ] Delete Media data inside `Group/Channel` media tab and if `owner/admin` remove source chat.
 - [ ] Calender in Siderbar to remember Date (User based)
 - [x] N Many Many More tiny things can't be explained...😍🥳 Go for Prototype down below 👇🏻👇🏻